MadStudioRoblox/ProfileService/docs/tutorial/basic_usage.md

 Most of the work with ProfileService is setting up your data loading code.
-Afterwards, data is read and written directly to the `Profile.Data` table without the nescessety to use any ProfileService method calls - you set up your own read / write functions, wrappers, classes with profiles as components, etc!
+Afterwards, data is read and written directly to the `Profile.Data` table without the necessity to use any ProfileService method calls - you set up your own read / write functions, wrappers, classes with profiles as components, etc!

 The code below is a basic profile loader implementation for ProfileService: